 Acute Work-Related Pesticide Associated Illness and Injury Reported to Poison Control Centers

 This indicator identifies the number and rate of acute work-related poisonings that occur each year due to pesticide exposure based on data from the Minnesota Poison Control Center.
-This indicator will not provide a complete count since not every case is reported to the Poison Control Center and symptoms of an acute reaction are not always recognized as due to pesticide exposure.
-The cases collected and counted in this indicator are those that have been recognized as pesticide related and a call has been made to the Minnesota Poison Control Center to report the incident.
-Because the indicator makes use of the data collected by the Poison Control Center, there is a large undercount in the number of cases.
-The cases collected and counted are only those that are reported to the Poison Control Center and only those where accompanying work-relatedness information has been collected.
-While this indicator may not be a complete count of the number of pesticide poisonings related to work that occurs each year in Minnesota, it does provide an understanding of the magnitude of poisonings that occur each year.
+This indicator only includes cases that (1) have been recognized as pesticide related, (2) resulted in a call to the Minnesota Poison Control Center to report the incident, and (3) are determined to be work-related.
+Because many cases of work-related pesticide poisonings may not be reported to the Minnesota Poison Control Center, there is a large undercount in the number of cases.
+However, this indicator does provide a measure of the magnitude of poisonings that occur each year.

 |Year||Number||Rate per 100,000 Employed Persons Age 16 or Older|